-A regional history collection, begun in 1942, includes detailed documentation of everyday life in upstate New York.
-The Cornell University Archives, established in 1951, include university administrative records as well as personal papers of faculty members, students, administrators, and alumni.
+A regional history collection, begun in 1942, offers detailed documentation of everyday life in upstate New York through photographs, correspondence, oral histories and family papers.
+The Cornell University Archives, established in 1951, include university administrative records as well as personal papers of faculty members, students, administrators, and alumni, beginning with the papers of Cornell University founder Ezra Cornell, and Cornell presidents Andrew Dickson White, Jacob Gould Schurman and alumnus Willard D. Straight document diplomatic service in Germany, Russia, China, and the Philippines.
 The archives also contain more than 100,000 photographs that provide a comprehensive portrait of university life.

 The collections are also strong in the documentation on the history of indigenous peoples of the Western hemisphere.
 Thousands of rare books document life-ways of the people of North, South and Central America, and manuscript materials provide documentation of the work of anthropologists and organizations relating to the study of and advocacy for indigenous people.
 A centerpiece of Cornell’s collections on this topic is the Huntington Free Library Native American Collection, an important gathering of more than 40,000 volumes and archival collections on the archaeology, ethnology and history of the native peoples of the Americas from the colonial period to the present.

 African American history and culture is also an area of subject focus.
 Materials on the history of slavery are collected in the Rudin Collection on Slavery, photographic portraits and images African American life are available in the Loewentheil Collection of African American photographs.
 The history of Black thought and achievement is available through thousands of rare books, newspapers, and archival collections, and the Cornell Hip Hp Collection documents African American contributions to music, dance, and art.